 Welcome to the BSBI Distribution Database

-The distribution database (DDB) is a new system developed by the Botanical Society of the British Isles, to store and make accessible the ever-growing pool of biological records created or collated by the society.
+The distribution database (DDb) is maintained by the Botanical Society of Britain and Ireland, to store and make accessible the ever-growing pool of biological records created or collated by the society.

 Please register to request access to the DDb system.
 Access requests are welcomed and will be considered on a case-by-case basis.
 If we can't grant you full access to the system, we may instead be able to provide an export of only the data relevant to your work or suggest other sources for the information that you need.

 The system allows the possibility on-line editing of records and submission of new records.
 This capability may be made use of in the future, but there are no plans to replace other existing recording systems (e.g. MapMate) with an online system.
 Please continue to use whatever recording system you prefer - the DDb will accept and fully integrate records from a diverse range of sources and formats.

 - Detailed records

 - The DDb retains and makes accessible all available details for records imported from external databases.

 - County-recorders and other users with editing rights can modify records online, or quickly mark records as confirmed or unconfirmed.